RobustFieldAutonomyLab/lidar_super_resolution/README.md

 Demo data:
 ```
-carla_ouster_range_image.npy # simulated dataset for network training (Ouster OS1-64 lidar, train 16-beam to 64-beam)
+carla_ouster_range_image.npy # simulated dataset for network training (Simulated Ouster OS1-64 lidar in CARLA, train 16-beam to 64-beam)
 ouster_range_image.npy # real-world dataset for testing.
-For example, you have OS1-16 data and want to increase its resolution
+For example, you have OS1-16 data and want to increase its resolution to 64-beam
 ouster_range_image-from-16-to-64_prediction.npy # predicted high-res data using the network trained on the simulated dataset
 weights.h5 # an example weight file for the Ouster 16 to 64 neural network
 ```